 About Common Ground

 Common Ground is a young people’s leadership and heritage engagement project in the East of England.
-With investment from the Heritage Lottery Fund for development, we have an opportunity to deliver new heritage experiences with, by and for young people, increasing community engagement by delivering high quality heritage interpretation locally.
+With investment from the National Lottery Heritage Fund for development, we have an opportunity to deliver new heritage experiences with, by and for young people, increasing community engagement by delivering high quality heritage interpretation locally.
 The project is designed to support young people aged 11-25 years old and heritage specialists to lead, building capacity to innovate and connect, working in places where individuals face barriers to heritage engagement.

 Led by a strategic partnership, the Common Ground Consortium is a cross-sector collective covering the East of England with a clear vision for action and impact.
 The consortium partners are: